cpressey/Destructorizers/README.md

 If you really wanted `car` or `cdr` or `nil?` for some reason, you could build them out of `un-list`.

-And really, it would be better for this to be built into a language anyway, instead of presented as a macro package that any given installation may or may not be using.
+And really, it would be better for this to be built around a type system anyway, instead of presented as a macro package that any given installation may or may not be using.

+Speaking of types, destructors in type theory also come close to this idea, but again, not quite.
+There are two main differences that I can see.
+The first is that, in type theory, destructors are reduction rules — essentially, syntactic constructs — whereas destructorizers (in their ideal form) are higher-order functions, "first-class" values that can be passed to and returned from other functions.
+The other is that destructorizers have nothing to do with "types" (as type theory perceives them), and can easily be adapted for use in "untyped" (as type theory regards them) languages such as Scheme.

-Some other languages have pattern matching.
+Some other programming languages have pattern matching.
 They don't need to use destructorizers, because it's simple enough to destruct the data type with a pattern, and very expressive too.
 In Haskell, for example,

     data List α = Cons α List | Nil